What are Bed Bugs?

 Bed bugs are small, brown, wingless insects that feed on human blood.

-They are about the size of an apple seed and like to stay hidden during the day as close to their food source (sleeping humans) as possible without being detected.
+Bed bugs are about the size of an apple seed when fully grown and they prefer to stay hidden during the day as close to their food source (sleeping humans) as possible without being detected.

-For this reason, bed bugs are mostly found in the seams of mattresses, box springs, bed frames (especially joints at the corners) and any other other items that have crevices or fabric folds near the bed.
+For this reason, bed bugs are mostly found in the seams of mattresses, box springs, bed frames (especially joints at the corners) and any other other items that have crevices or fabric folds near the bed like clothing and blankets.

-You will not feel them when they are feeding because you are asleep, and they insert an anesthetic before drinking in your blood using an elongated beak.
+You will not feel bed bugs when they are feeding because you are asleep, and bed bugs inject their hosts with an anesthetic before drinking their blood using an elongated beak.
+See photo below.

 Bed bugs tend to cluster with one another until it becomes too crowded for them at which point they will migrate further and further away from their food source in search of another.